kubernetes-sigs/kueue/keps/976-plain-pods/README.md

       overbooking, but requeue this Pod for retry.
     - Else, remove finalizer and delete the Pod, as it's beyond the allowed admission.
-3. If the number of terminated pods with a finalizer is greater than or equal to the admission count, mark the Workload as Finished and remove the finalizers from the Pods.
+3. If the number of terminated pods with a finalizer is greater than or equal to the admission count, and there are no non-terminated Pods, mark the Workload as Finished and remove the finalizers from the Pods.

 In the Pod reconciler:
 0. If the Pod is not terminated,